-The total number of RSAs a participating employee will receive with respect to a surrendered Eligible Option will be determined by dividing the number of shares subject to the surrendered option by the applicable exchange ratio and rounding up to the nearest whole share.
+The total number of RSAs a participating Eligible Participant will receive with respect to a surrendered Eligible Option will be determined by dividing the number of shares subject to the surrendered option by the applicable exchange ratio and rounding up to the nearest whole share.

 Election to Participate.
 Participation in the Exchange Program will be voluntary.
-Eligible employees will have an election period of at least 20 business days from the commencement of the Exchange Program in which to determine whether they wish to participate.
+Eligible Participants will have an election period of at least 20 business days from the commencement of the Exchange Program in which to determine whether they wish to participate.

 Vesting of RSAs.
 RSAs issued in the Exchange Program will be unvested at the time they are granted and (i), with respect to RSAs issued in exchange for Eligible Options granted prior to January 1, 2014, subject to a one-year vesting period measured from the Exchange Date, following which they will be fully vested, and (ii), with respect to RSAs issued in exchange for Eligible Options granted on or after January 1, 2014, subject to a two-year vesting period, pursuant to which 50% of the RSAs will vest on the first anniversary of the Exchange Date and the remaining RSAs will vest in two equal increments semi-annually through the second anniversary of the Exchange Date.
-A participant in the Exchange Program will generally forfeit any RSAs that remain unvested at the time his or her employment with us terminates for any reason.
+A participant in the Exchange Program will generally forfeit any RSAs received under the Exchange Program that remain unvested at the time his or her employment or service with us terminates for any reason; provided, however, that (y) in the event of the participant's death, the shares subject to the RSA would become immediately and fully vested and (z) in the event of an Acquisition (as defined in the Plan), effective immediately prior to the consummation thereof, the vesting of a participant's RSA would be accelerated by 12 months, with the remaining unvested shares subject to the RSA continuing to vest pursuant to the vesting schedule set forth above, provided that such vesting schedule would be shortened by one year.

 Other Material Terms and Conditions of RSAs.
 RSAs issued in the Exchange Program will be granted pursuant to the Plan and will be subject to its terms.
-Each share subject to the RSA issued to a participant in the Exchange Program is a share of our common stock that remains subject to forfeiture upon the participant's termination of employment until it has vested following a specified period of employment.
+Each share subject to the RSA issued to a participant in the Exchange Program is a share of our common stock that remains subject to forfeiture upon the participant's termination of employment or service until it has vested following a specified period of employment or service.
 A participant is not required to pay any monetary consideration to receive shares of our common stock upon receipt of a RSA.
 Subject to the limitations described below, employees participating in the Exchange Program will recognize taxable income in connection with their RSAs no later than the vesting of the award, at which time this income is subject to income and employment tax withholding.
 We intend to satisfy the tax withholding obligations by deducting from the shares of common stock that would otherwise be released to employees upon the vesting of RSAs a number of whole shares having a fair market value that does not exceed by more than the value of a fractional share the applicable minimum statutory withholding requirements.
 All other terms and conditions of the RSAs issued in the Exchange Program will be substantially the same as those that apply generally to such awards granted under the Plan, as described in "Proposal 2.
 Approval of an Amendment and Restatement of Sonus Networks' Stock Incentive Plan-Description of the Plan (as proposed to be amended and restated)" in this Proxy Statement.